Fuel For A Journey Called Life

-Unfortunately, they didn’t have S-component.
-But they did have an idea of another shop in Shaniwar Wada, who had it for sure.
+Unfortunately, they didn’t have an S-component.
+But they did have an idea of another shop in Shaniwar Wada, that had it for sure.
 The Shop-guy took me to this other nano-size shop in a real interior street.
 It was one inexhaustible source of electronic spares – including the S-component!
-I offered the shop-guy some money for his great help, but he politely refused.
+I offered the shop guy some money for his great help, but he politely refused.

 There’s another story of how cabbies and auto-wallahs in Bombay went out of their way, helping me reach Bandra Band Stand from Goregaon in heavy rains – for practically no money.

 I guess we get the point here.
 It’s not just about how lucky I had been on different occasions; I’m glad there are people willing to stay human and act like one.
 Humanity isn’t extinct as yet.
 And it’s our responsibility to carry this legacy to future generations.

 Coming back to ‘Fuel To The Journey Of Your Life’, if you had jotted any points do share them here.
 In fact, why not write an article altogether?